redpandaparty/blog/rusty_github_actions.md

 };
 ```

-Here comes the part where we use `octocrab` to connect to GitHub, and do all the magic:
+Here comes the part where we use `octocrab` to connect to GitHub, and do all the magic.
 First, we extract the owner and repository name from the repository slug we pulled from the
 environment variable: